permguard/permguard/www/content/docs/0.0.x/core-stack/architecture/architecture.md

 ## Policy Decision Point (PDP)

-The `Policy Decision Point (PDP)` is the service responsible for evaluating policies and making decisions based on them.
-It can be deployed as either a `remote service` or a `proximity service`.
+The `Policy Decision Point (PDP)` is the component responsible for evaluating policies and producing authorization decisions.

-The key difference lies in the fact that the `remote service` returns consistent decisions to the caller but may experience high latency or interruption and unavailability because of network partitioning.
-In contrast, `proximity service`s are deployed in proximity to the caller, providing low latency as they operate on an eventual consistent basis.
-This ensures faster decision returns as they synchronize policies.
-It's important to note that this service can be out of sync, especially in the event of network partitioning.
+It can operate either as a `remote data-plane` or as a `proximity data-plane`:

+- A `remote data-plane` returns fully consistent decisions, but its availability and latency depend on network connectivity.
+Network partitions, congestion, or outages can introduce delays or make the PDP temporarily unreachable, or
+- A `proximity data-plane`, instead, is deployed close to the caller and operates in an eventually consistent model.
+It provides faster and more resilient decisions because it evaluates policies locally, synchronizing updates asynchronously.
+This also means that, during network partitions, a proximity PDP may operate with slightly outdated policies until connectivity is restored.